tejko23/CTkPomodoro/README.md

-# CustomTkinter Pomodoro App
+# CustomTkinter Pomodoro Timer App
 ## Introduction
-This is a Pomodoro app built using CustomTkinter and following the Model-View-Presenter (MVP) pattern.
+This is a very simple Pomodoro app built using CustomTkinter and following the Model-View-Presenter (MVP) pattern.
 The app allows users to manage their work and break intervals efficiently using the Pomodoro technique.

 ## Features
 * Set intervals for Pomodoro sessions, short breaks, and long breaks.